-10.7.1 Payment for Services
+10.7.1 - Payment for Services

 For clinical trials covered under the Clinical Trials National Coverage Determination (NCD) (NCD manual, Pub.
 100-3, Part 4, section 310), Medicare covers the routine costs of qualifying clinical trials for all Medicare enrollees, including those enrolled in MA plans, as well as reasonable and necessary items and services used to diagnose and treat complications arising from participating in all qualifying clinical trials.
-The Clinical Trial

-National Coverage Determination (NCD) defines what routine costs means and also clarifies when items and services are reasonable and necessary.
+The Clinical Trial National Coverage Determination (NCD) defines what routine costs means and also clarifies when items and services are reasonable and necessary.
 All other Medicare rules apply.
-Refer to the Medicare Clinical Trial Policies page at http://www.cms.gov/ClinicalTrialPolicies/ for more information.